 Easy Recipe Of NanKahatai

-The secret is the method to use clarified butter, that is ghee.
-Melting the ghee first, cooling it at room temperature, then freezing it, and then beating it.
+And that secret was the method to use clarified butter, that is ghee.
+It emphasized on melting the ghee first, cool it at room temperature, then freeze it and then beat it.
 Yes, melt-cool-freeze-beat, this process is very important as this only lends crispiness to these cookies.

 Secondly, earlier I used powdered sugar but have now switched to Boora sugar.
 Boora sugar is a type of unrefined sugar and is available locally.